WHY VOLUNTEER FOR REFUGEES

 Europe wake up.

-This article talks about people, people arriving in Greece through no fault of their own, that terrorists groups and politicians from the main global forces are bombing their countries.
+I am going to talk about people, people arriving in Greece through no fault of their own, that terrorists groups and politicians from the main global forces are bombing their countries.
 Their life has been restrained, and Europe is their only hope to survive.
-Here, I will talk about my experience working in Chios, attending asylum seekers while they arrive by ‘’boat’’ to this Greek Island from Turkey.
+Here, I will talk about my experience volunteering in refugee camps in Chios, attending asylum seekers while they arrive by ‘’boat’’ to this Greek Island from Turkey.
 The objective of the article is to, through my experience, create a little bit more awareness about this huge worldwide humanitarian crisis.

 Trying to answer the question of Why volunteer for refugees?
 I can talk about my reality working in Greece with refugees from the civil war of Syria.
 But this is been repeated at the moment in more parts of the world, such as the Rohingyas crisis in Myanmar.

 My reality as a volunteer for refugees: Before, during and after.

 While preparing my one and a half month working in Chios I was very nervous.
 On the other hand, I was also feeling very lucky.
 I had the opportunity of going there with an incredible team and soak up all the energy and the will to survive of thousands of asylum seekers.
 At the same time, I was scared, I was going to be involved in a crucial stage in the ‘’journey’’ of these people.